-As with the first area we also thought that it would be beneficial to look at what impact these accidents had on children.
+Similarly to the first area we also thought that it would be beneficial to look at what impact these accidents had on children.
 The data will be interrogated to see what percentage of the accidents involved 1 or more children.
 The result for this is gathered by using an SQL query over the data.
 Within this query the causality age was limited to greater than 0 and less than or equal to 16, which is the standard age range used in the definition of a child.
-Again, similar to the first area, this increased our knowledge not only of the data but also of the severity of the actual accidents that had occurred.
+Again, similar to the first area, this would increase our knowledge not only of the data but also of the severity of the actual accidents that had occurred.

 It has also been decided that to try and silence the critics it would be of interest to see what gender age group was involved in the most accidents.
 It is not expected that the results from this will be able to provide any information to educate drivers, but it may be interesting to see if insurance companies are justified in charging higher premiums for different gender age groups.
 Again this result is derived from a series or queries, which restricted the driver ages into specific groups.
-These were then compared to the total number of drivers in that gender group in order to get a percentage.
+These where then compare to the total number of drivers in that gender group in order to get a percentage.

-To try and expand our knowledge the next step was to look at the data in more depth to see whether there were any trends in the types of vehicles that where involved in the accidents.
+To try and expand our knowledge the next step was to try and look at the data in more depth to see whether there are any trends in the types of vehicles that where involved in the accidents.
 Hopefully this would provide the type of information which could then be compared to registered vehicles within the area to see if there was a particular vehicle type which was involved in more accidents than others.
-We felt it important to look at registered vehicles to check whether high numbers of a specific vehicle type involved in an accident were related to the fact that there were larger volumes of this vehicle on the road.
+The reason for looking at registered vehicles is to ensure that the high number for one vehicle type is not just because there are a larger volume in this particular area, and not because there is a possible safety problem.
 Again an SQL query is used to select only data which related to cars.
 This was then filtered by the different car makes so that the total number of accidents they where involved in can be derived.

 The final area that will be looked at in this section will again hopefully increase knowledge of the subject, ready to complete a classification on the data.
 It was decided that it would be advantageous to look at a common occurrence on today's roads, multiple car accidents.
 For this the data will be interrogated to find the relevant attributes that contribute to accidents involving 3 or more vehicles.
 For this Envisioner will be used to look at the relevant attributes to the number of vehicles.
-However instead of running this over the whole data set it will be executed over a query which will restrict the data to only have accidents involving the 3 or more vehicles as outlined previously.
+However instead of running this over the whole data set though it will be executed over a query which will restrict the data to only have accidents involving the 3 or more vehicles as outlined previously.
 The standard setup within Envisioner will not be changed however there will be certain fields that will be excluded from the relevance.
 This includes reference information and also other information like cause or passenger details which have no direct affect on the accident.